Updated April 2021

-BOTTOM of FUNNEL: Getting New Customers
+BOTTOM of FUNNEL: Getting New Leads to be New Customers

-The Bottom of the Funnel is about converting the leads above, into paying customers.
+The Bottom of the Funnel is about converting leads into customers.
 Those people who have continued down into the bottom stage of your funnel are now “qualified prospects”.
 You are now connecting with a “hot audience”.
 Consider them as a “friend”, as ideally, they have chosen you over the competition and are ready to make a purchase.

 That is really a basic outline of the stages of the funnel.
 In the following posts, we look at the marketing tools and marketing messages that are best used through each stage of the funnel.

 Now that you have a basic understanding of what a Sales Funnel is and the different funnel stages, the next step is to discover which marketing tools are best used at each stage of the funnel.